MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 # Extension ideas

 These extensions are more of a "test" to see if you can apply your knowledge.
 If you're stuck, look at the completed .c3p file for a way of solving these extensions.
+For all of these extensions, it is expected that you are writing code comments for what and why you are adding in new powerups.
+What do these lines of code that you create do in the game?
+Start practicing now, as I will be assessing your understanding of the code based on your code comments.

 - When we spawn the FoodSprite in the power-ups code-group, can you randomly *choose* which animation is displayed to show either an apple, banana, or ham?